 LIFE IN THE FAST LANE

-If you are living life in the fast lane you are living large; everything is excitement, adventure, and really wild things.
+Life in the fast lane means you are living large and exuberantly.
 It is hard to believe, but this phrase only originated relatively recently.

 In 1989, Stewart appeared in a print advertisement for Toshiba computers.
 The tagline read: ‘Jackie Stewart lives life in the fast lane… like any modern businessman’; the first known use of this now widely utilised phrase.

-Another phrase related to speed, and possibly enthusiasm, is ‘Full Tilt’; used to indicate when someone is REALLY going for it.
+Another phrase related to speed is ‘Full Tilt’, used to indicate when someone is really going for it.

 The phrase can be traced to the 14th century, and originally related to a curious form of recreation called ‘tilting at the quintain’, often performed at fares.
 A stake would be placed in the ground and decorated to resemble an enemy solider (often a Turk, or an Asian).
 The contestants would charge at the stake on horseback, and attempt to knock its head off; the gadget was configured such that if they missed, it would spin around and clip them in the back.

-Going ‘full tilt’ indicated a player who was really engaged, or determined to succeed.
-Tilting at the quintain remained a popular rustic sport until the 17th century.
+Going ‘full tilt’ indicated a player who was really engaged, or determined to succeed, at this pastime.
+Tilting at the quintain remained popular until the 17th century.